ADFG-DSF/culvert_stability/README.md

   This documentation is a presentation of the body of work found in R/3_Instability_EDA.R

 * **Output/pval_table.xlsx**:
-This is a single-table summary of the p-values associated with all plots above, with a bit of conditional formatting to highlight significant relationships.
+This is a single-table summary of the p-values associated with all plots in the previous document, with a bit of conditional formatting to highlight significant relationships.
 Again, these should be interpreted qualitatively and descriptively.
 The file **Output/raw_pvaltable.csv** was directly exported from R, and is the same information, minus all formatting.

 * **Instability_MLRmodels.docx**:
 The intent of this document was to explore the isolated and simultaneous effects of all design or measured variables on instability, as quantified by all V scores considered.
-Multiple regression was the primary tool used for this, but regression trees were also constructed as a supplemental alternative.
+Multiple linear regression (MLR) was the primary tool used for this, but regression trees were also constructed as a supplemental alternative.

   With many (35!) possible variables to consider, model selection was a challenging task.
 Much